What is the Meaning of Thanksgiving??

 It is perhaps striking how often Presidents have used Thanksgiving proclamations to urge Americans to find joy with family, to assist others, to practice generosity, to express compassion, to share our blessings, to welcome others who are different, or to celebrate national unity.
 Seventy-eight percent of Proclamations include terms that we think reflect this kind of sentiment.

 Equally surprising is how few references there are to anything involving US governmental institutions, democracy, the Constitution, laws, or voting.
 Even with a very generous search, we find these kind of items in only 22 percent of proclamations.
-While Thanksgiving itself is distinctively “American,” Presidents have not tried to make it a celebration of our governmental forms.
+While Thanksgiving itself is distinctively “American,” Presidents have not made it a celebration of our governmental forms.

 In only one instance—the 1884 Proclamation of Chester Arthur--did our search come up with no examples of these kinds of “reasons to give thanks.”
 Arthur’s was a simple call to give thanks to God.